david-perez-g/minesweeper-python/README.md

-# minesweeper-in-python
-# An implementation of the famous game "Minesweeper" made in Python
+# An implementation of the famous game "Minesweeper" in Python.